Seattle Seahawks: Mike Holmgren era (1999–2008)

+Realignment to NFC West and new stadium (2002)

 In 2002, the Seahawks returned to the NFC West as part of an NFL realignment plan that gave each conference four balanced divisions of four teams each.
 This restored the AFC West to its initial post-merger roster of original AFL teams Denver, San Diego, Kansas City, and Oakland.
-That same year, the team opened its new home stadium, Seahawks Stadium, after spending the previous two seasons at Husky Stadium after the Kingdome's implosion in 2000.
+That same year, the team opened its new home, Seahawks Stadium, following two seasons at Husky Stadium after the Kingdome's implosion in March 2000.

-In the 2005 season, the Seahawks had their best season in franchise history (a feat that would later be matched in 2013) with a record of 13–3, including a 42–0 rout of the Philadelphia Eagles in a Monday Night Football game.
-The 13–3 record earned them the top seed in the NFC.
-They defeated the Washington Redskins in the Divisional Round and won the NFC Championship Game against the Carolina Panthers, but lost in Super Bowl XL against the Pittsburgh Steelers.
-The loss was controversial; NFL Films has Super Bowl XL at number 8 on its top ten list of games with controversial referee calls.
+In 2005, the Seahawks had their best regular season (13–3) in franchise history (matched in 2013 and surpassed in 2025), including a 42–0 shutout at Philadelphia on Monday night in early December.
+The top seed in the NFC, Seattle defeated the Washington Redskins 20–10 in the divisional round of the playoffs, won the NFC Championship Game 34–14 over the Carolina Panthers, but lost in Super Bowl XL against the Pittsburgh Steelers.
+The loss was controversial; NFL Films has Super Bowl XL at number 8 on its top ten list of games with controversial officiating.
 Referee Bill Leavy later admitted that he missed calls that altered the game.
-Before 2005, the Seahawks had not won a playoff game since the 1984 season, a streak of 21 years (five teams had ever had a drought of twenty years at the time, with their six straight losses being tied for third-most in history).
-That drought was ended with a 20–10 win over the Washington Redskins in the 2005 playoffs.
+Before 2005, the Seahawks had not won a playoff game since December 22, 1984, a streak of 21 years (five teams had ever had a drought of twenty years at the time, with their six straight losses being tied for third-most in history).
+That drought ended with the win over Washington.

 In the 2006 season, the Seahawks finished 9–7 and won the NFC West.
 The defeated the Dallas Cowboys 21–20 in the Wild Card Round before losing to the Chicago Bears 27–24 in the Divisional Round.
 In the 2007 season, the Seahawks finished 10–6 and won the NFC West.
 The team defeated Washington in the Wild Card Round 35–14 before losing to the Green Bay Packers in the Divisional Round 42–20.
 The 2008 season saw the team go 4–12 and finish third in the NFC West.
 Holmgren departed from the team after the 2008 season, after the end of his contract.

+Jim L. Mora era (2009)

 Defensive backs coach Jim L. Mora was named as Holmgren's successor.
 In 2009, the Seahawks finished 3rd in the NFC West with a 5–11 record.
 Shortly after, Mora was fired on January 8, 2010 and Pete Carroll was hired.